AfricArxiv/AfricArXiv-overview/README.md

+This repo is about AfricArXiv's website maintenance

 *AfricArXiv content is [CC BY 4.0](https://github.com/AfricArxiv/info.africarxiv.org/blob/master/license.md) licensed.*

-# About AfricArxiv
+# About AfricArXiv

-AfricArxiv is a free, open source and community-led digital archive for African research.
+AfricArXiv is a free, open source and community-led digital archive for African research.
 We provide a non-profit platform for African scietists to upload their working papers, pre-prints, accepted manuscripts (post-prints), and published papers.
 We also provide options to link data and code, and for article versioning.
-AfricArxiv is dedicated to speeding and opening up research and collaboration among African scientists and helping to build the future of scholarly communication.
+AfricArXiv is dedicated to speeding and opening up research and collaboration among African scientists and helping to build the future of scholarly communication.

 Twitter: https://twitter.com/africarxiv